turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ![Red, Green, Refactor](http://i.imgur.com/mFhQ5SI.png)

-In other words, write a test and watch it test fail, implement some code to make the test pass, then clean up your code with some refactoring now that we have a test to keep an on the correct functionality.
+In other words, write a test and watch it fail, implement some code to make the test pass, then clean up your code with some refactoring now that we have a test to keep an eye on the correct functionality.

 ![Mr Green Refactor](http://i.imgur.com/rIduOzg.jpg)
 You're welcome.

-Here is another more in depth global lifecycle for best testing practices:
+Here is another more in-depth global lifecycle for best testing practices:

 ![Global Lifecycle](http://i.imgur.com/CL6Pr58.png)